 - 1. A farmers market on private property requires a special event permit. - 2.
-A set of operating rules addressing the governance structure for the market, hours of operation, maintenance, security, and the appointment of a market manager must be prepared and filed as part of a Special Event Permit Application. - 3.
+A set of operating rules addressing the governance structure for the market, hours of operation, maintenance, security, and the appointment of a market manager must be prepared. - 3.
 All temporary structures such as umbrellas, tables, and displays must be removed when not in use or be stored within a screened storage area. - 4.
 The on-site presence of a market manager during hours of operation is required. - 5.
 All waste must be removed from the site each day. - 6.
 Hours of Operation: - a.
 The farmers market may operate between the hours of 7:00 AM and 9:00 PM. - b.
-A market cannot operate more than 2 days per week and more than 6 hours per day. - c.
-Set-up of market operations may begin no earlier than 6:00 AM and take-down must end no later than 10:00 PM. - 7.
-Inventory:
+A market cannot operate more than 2 days per week and more than 6 hours per day. - Set-up of market operations may begin no earlier than 6:00 AM and take-down must end no later than 10:00 PM.

+7. Inventory: